laneenget/voting-system/Project1/Project1README.md

 All of these are located at the bottom of their respective classes.
 It is easiest to re-publicize all methods in the beginning and comment back in related getters and setters for the class the tests are testing.

+## Misc Notes
+If you ever receive any error message that says that a dependency cannot be located, please click the rebuild option to rebuild the project with Maven to refresh.